 The Plan Administrator has full authority and discretion to administer the Plan.
 This authority includes, without limitation, authority to (a) interpret and construe any provision of the Plan and the terms of any Award granted under it; (b) modify in its discretion the Value and/or number, timing, vesting and/or other terms of Awards to be granted pursuant to Section 5 of the Plan without requiring stockholder approval thereof; provided that any such modification of the Value and/or number of Awards does not result in exceeding the maximum annual cap per Non-Employee Director set forth under Section 5(a) of the Plan; and (c) in general, make all other determinations advisable for the administration of the Plan to achieve its stated purpose.
 This authority also includes the authority, as the Plan Administrator may deem necessary or advisable, to adopt such rules, regulations, agreements, guidelines and instruments for administering the Plan and for conducting the Plan Administrator's business.
 A majority of the members of the Plan Administrator shall constitute a quorum for the transaction of business and the vote of a majority of those members present at any meeting at which a quorum is present shall decide any question brought before that meeting.
 In lieu of a meeting, the Plan Administrator may take action by unanimous written consent.
 Decisions of the Plan Administrator shall be final and binding on all parties.
 The Plan Administrator shall have the power to delegate all or any of its non-discretionary duties to one or more designees.
 To the maximum extent permitted by law, no member of the Plan Administrator or its designees shall be liable for any action taken or decision made in good faith relating to the Plan or any Award.
-To the maximum extent permitted by law and by Price Group's charter and by-laws, the members of the Plan Administrator and its designees shall be indemnified by Price Group's charter and by-laws, the members of the Plan Administrator and its designees shall be indemnified by Price Grou
+To the maximum extent permitted by law and by Price Group's charter and by-laws, the members of the Plan Administrator and its designees shall be indemnified by Price Group in respect of all their activities under the Plan.